 First off, don’t use any that are soap-based.
 Just… don’t.
 Those mixes are incredibly messy, they start to foam up when you sweat, and you absolutely do not want to get that stuff in anyone’s eyes.
 We were using a very problematic soap-based concoction all the way up until the final dress rehearsal and I was at my wits’ end when one last Google search turned up a recipe involving dark Karo corn syrup and poster paint.

 We experimented with this new recipe, and we were somewhat happier with the results.
 However, we weren’t quite getting the consistent look we wanted.
-So, we switched it up a bit, swapping in light Karo for the dark syrup, introduced cocoa powder to get the color right, and Bazinga: fake blood!
+So, we switched it up a bit, and Bazinga: no-stain stage blood!

 Easy as that!
 This recipe is great for theatrical productions, film shoots, and all of your holiday needs!
 Merry Christmas!

-DISCLAIMER: Now, for this to live up to its “no-stain” claim, the trick is that you need to wash the blood out of fabric before it dries, especially white or light-colored fabric.
+DISCLAIMER: Now, for this to live up to its “no-stain” claim, the trick is that you need to wash the blood out of fabric before it dries, especially white or light-colored fabric, or fabric with a pile to it (such as, I don’t know, stage curtains).
 If it dries (and it will within ten to twenty minutes after application), then all bets are off.
 Forewarned is forearmed.

 Footnote to the Disclaimer: We had a few John McClane undershirts get stuck in storage without getting washed one year – gross, I know.
 When we pulled them out of storage, they were literally dried solid from the blood mix.
 However, we ran them through the laundry to see what would happen, and both the syrup and the color washed out completely!
 I wouldn’t recommend this with Grandma’s lace or anything, but this washable formula really lives up to its namesake.